 In recent years, we have observed an increasing prevalence of serious deficiencies in hospice care and high variability in quality of care from one region and one hospice program to another.
-Our observations are reinforced by government oversight reports peer-reviewed research, journalistic investigations, and the industry's own data.
+Our observations are reinforced by government oversight reports, 3-6 peer-reviewed research, 7-10 journalistic investigations, 11-13 and the industry's own data.
+14

-Shortages of qualified clinical staff, unsafe and unsustainably high nurse caseloads, and the diminishing scope and roles of hospice medical directors figure prominently among trends that contribute to variability in quality and increasingly common instances of poor care.
+Shortages of qualified clinical staff, unsafe and unsustainably high hospice nurse caseloads, and the diminishing scope and roles of HMDs figure prominently among trends that contribute to variability in quality and increasingly common instances of poor care.

-We are moved to write, first and foremost, to protect the safety and wellbeing of vulnerable, seriously ill people and their families who are at risk of receiving substandard and unsafe hospice care.
-We are also motivated to issue this Statement out of concern for physician colleagues who may be asked to participate in hospice programs that are staffed, structured, and operated in ways that put patients and families at risk of poor care, and concomitantly expose physicians to violations of clinical and ethical standards.
+We are moved to write, first and foremost, to protect the safety and well-being of vulnerable seriously ill people and their families who are at risk of receiving substandard and unsafe hospice care.
+We are also motivated to issue this statement out of concern for physician colleagues who may be asked to participate in hospice programs that are staffed, structured, and operated in ways that put patients and families at risk of poor care, and concomitantly expose physicians to violations of clinical and ethical standards.

-In this Statement, we delineate basic expectations and requirements of hospice physician practice.
-This Statement is intended to serve as a resource to hospice physicians in negotiating employment agreements and justifying resources required to accomplish their clinical and administrative responsibilities to provide consistently highquality patient and family care.
+In this statement, we delineate basic expectations and requirements of hospice physician practice.
+This statement is intended to serve as a resource to hospice physicians in negotiating employment agreements and justifying resources required to accomplish their clinical and administrative responsibilities to provide consistently high-quality patient and family care.